gposingway/Listeningway/README.md

 1. Copy `dist\Listeningway.addon` to your FFXIV ReShade directory (where your ReShade DLL is).
 2. Place `Listeningway.fx` in your ReShade shaders directory.
 3. Launch FFXIV.
 The addon will load automatically; enable the effect in the ReShade overlay.

+## Tuning and Configuration

+All tunable parameters and project-wide constants are defined in `constants.h`.
+You can adjust:
+- Audio analysis parameters (number of bands, FFT size, smoothing, thresholds, normalization, etc.)
+- Beat detection and falloff behavior
+- UI/overlay layout and appearance

+**To change behavior or tune the addon:**
+1. Open `constants.h` in the project root.
+2. Edit the relevant constant (e.g., `LISTENINGWAY_NUM_BANDS`, `LISTENINGWAY_FLUX_ALPHA`, `LISTENINGWAY_BEAT_FALLOFF_DEFAULT`, etc.).
+3. Rebuild the project with `.\build.bat`.

+See comments in `constants.h` for descriptions of each parameter.

 ## Notes